Air Travel in South America

 Tips for Independent Travelers

-On a continent as vast as South America, air travel is necessary to get around in a timely fashion.
+Air travel is necessary to get around quickly on a continent as vast as South America.
 The Amazon basin, with its myriad rivers and flood plains, and the Andes are formidable obstacles to ground travel, and flying is safer, faster, and more reliable than travel by bus or boat.
 Flying in South America is also a great way to get an idea of the geography of a country and its vastness.
-Try to get a window seat and bring your camera for great rainforest, and mountain ranges shots.
+Try to get a window seat and bring your camera for great rainforest and mountain range shots.
 Small planes on short flights have a lower flight elevation than large jets, and you can enjoy the changing scenery during your flight.
 It is an unforgettable experience to fly over the Amazon rain forest or the Argentinean Pampas and then watch the landscape rise to form the magnificent Andes, with their snow-capped volcanoes and extensive high plains.

 The Cost Factor